SethLopezDev/SethLopezDev/Flocking Algorithm Techniques/README.md

 **MSN Flocking Formation Control** showcases advanced techniques in multi-agent coordination, making it a valuable tool for research and development in swarm robotics and distributed systems.
 By combining flocking algorithms with obstacle avoidance and target tracking, this project provides a comprehensive solution for controlling and coordinating sensor nodes in dynamic environments.

 ---

-Feel free to customize this description further based on your specific implementation details and preferences!